MaxChamps/vscode-django-commands/README.md

 -   `djangoCommands.historyMaxLength`: Number of commands previously executed listed by 'Django Commands: History'
 -   `djangoCommands.showTerminalOnCommand`: Open (or don't open) the terminal when a Django command is executed to see its progress

-## Release Notes

-### 0.1.0

-Initial release with very basic, but still useful, functionnalities.

--   Listing all available Django commands and executing the selected one
--   Listing all the previously executed Django commands (with arguments) and re-executing the selected one